irsbugs/GStreaming/README.md

 ## An Introduction to using GStreamer in Python3 Programs

-This is a collection of python3 programs to demonstate features of the **GStreamer** (Gst) module from the gi repository.
+This is a collection of Python3 programs to demonstate features of the **GStreamer** (Gst) module from the **GObject Introspection** (gi) repository.
 The focus is on streaming audio and the use of google translates text-to-speech (tts) facility.
 These programs were developed on a Ubuntu/Mate 18.04 Linux laptop.

-Previously my python approach to using google tts included the use of the urllib module to send text to google translate which was received back in spoken form as a stream of mp3 data.
+Previously my Python approach to using google tts included the use of the urllib module to send text to google translate which was received back in spoken form as a stream of mp3 data.
 This data was fed into a mp3 player.
 Refer to the program `google_tts_urllib.py` as an example.

 This collection of programs uses GStreamer and its plugin's as an alternative to this urllib/mp3 player solution.

-In python the GStreamer library is imported as follows:
+In Python the GStreamer library is imported as follows:
 ```
 import gi
 gi.require_version('Gst', '1.0')